 Pillsbury Forest is a state forest located in Cass County with access just 4.4 miles north on County Road 77 from the Legacy Village.
 The forest borders Gull Lake on the south and the city of Lake Shore to the north.
 It is managed by the Minnesota Department of Natural Resources.

 The trails through the Pillsbury State Forest meander through a heavily forested area of a variety of deciduous and coniferous trees.
 The woods are dotted with small lakes and ponds where you are likely to see evidence of beavers and other wildlife.
 The trail system is especially popular with equestrians and mountain bikers during the summer and cross-country skiers and snowmobilers in the winter.
 Pillsbury State Forest includes 1.2 miles of hiking trails, 27 miles of horseback trails and 3 miles of cross-country skiing trails.
-Recreational facilities in the forst include the Walter E. Stark Horse Assembly Area, Shafer Lake, Green Bass Lake and Rock Lake Campground.
+Recreational facilities in the forest include the Walter E. Stark Horse Assembly Area, Shafer Lake, Green Bass Lake and Rock Lake Campground.

 Pillsbury Forest was Minnesota’s first state forest.
 It was created in 1900 and came into official status in 1935.
 John Pillsbury, of flour milling fame, donated 990 acres of pineland in Cass County.
 This “forest reserve” became the nucleus upon which the Pillsbury State Forest was built.

 By the spring of 1904, the first seeds had been planted in Minnesota’s first state forest nursery.
 This nursery, no longer in operation, can still be seen in the northern reaches of the Pillsbury.